dtonhofer/prolog_notes/other_notes/about_F-Logic.md

 # F-Logic

-This is implemented in Flora-2 / Ergolite running on top of XSB
+This is implemented in Flora-2 / Ergo-Lite running on top of XSB

 ## Reading